drowe67/freedv-gui/README.md

  # Building FreeDV GUI

 This document describes how to build the FreeDV GUI program for various operating systems.
-FreeDV GUI is developed on Ubuntu Linux, and then cross compiled for Windows using Fedora Linux (Fedora has great cross compiling support).
+FreeDV GUI is developed on Ubuntu Linux, and then cross compiled for Windows using Fedora Linux (Fedora has great cross compiling support) and Docker.

 # Further Reading

   * http://freedv.org - introduction, documentation, downloads
   * USER_MANUAL.txt   - FreeDV GUI Manual
+  * docker/README.md  - Building for Windows using Docker

 # Building and installing on Ubuntu Linux (16-18)
   ```
   $ sudo apt install libc6-i386 libspeexdsp-dev libsamplerate0-dev sox git \